BBP Phase Transition for an Extensive Number of Outliers: Introduction

 The spectra of random matrices have been studied extensively, and numerous models for signal matrices perturbed by noise have been proposed, see Refs.~\cite{Bai-99-Random,Bun-17-Report} for reviews.
 In modern applications these matrices are often rectangular, and the dominant noise is typically additive -- for instance, fluctuations of weights around a training minimum.
-In this Letter we consider rectangular $p\times q$ “signal-plus-noise’’ matrices $ W = W_0 + M$, where $W_0$ encodes the signal and $M$ represents the noise.
+In this work we consider rectangular $p\times q$ ``signal-plus-noise’’ matrices $W = W_0 + M$, where $W_0$ encodes the signal and $M$ represents the noise, here realized by independent and identically distributed (i.i.d.) entries.
 Whereas a square matrix is characterized by its eigenvalues, a rectangular matrix is described by the eigenvalues of $W^{\!\top} W$, i.e., by the squared singular values of $W$.
 Quantifying how noise reshapes this singular-value spectrum is essential for inferring the true signal weights in settings such as late-stage neural-network training \cite{Lampinen-19-Network}.
-In the \adm{"thermodynamic"} limit $p,q\to\infty$ with $p/q$ fixed the spectral density is self-averaging\adm{, in the sense that the statistical properties of a typical matrix approache that of the ensemble as a whole} \cite{Bun-17-Report,Benaych-12-Singular}.
-The noise component (the “bulk’’) forms a continuous density with sharp edges \cite{Tao-13-Outliers,Bai-98-Sharp,BBP-05-Transition}.
-A low-rank perturbation satisfying $\mathrm{rank}\,W_0/q\to 0$ does not affect the bulk but produces isolated eigenvalues. \adm{When these eigenvalues are large enough, they will separate from the continuous bulk; the point at which they emerge from the bulk is} the Baik–Ben Arous–Péché (BBP) phase transition \cite{Peche-05-Largest,BBP-05-Transition,Benaych-12-Singular}.
+In the \adm{``thermodynamic''} limit $p,q\to\infty$ with $p/q$ fixed and finite the spectral density is self-averaging\adm{, in the sense that the statistical properties of a typical matrix approach those of the ensemble as a whole} \cite{Bun-17-Report,Benaych-12-Singular}.
+The noise component (the ``bulk’’) forms a continuous density with sharp edges \cite{Tao-13-Outliers,Bai-98-Sharp,BBP-05-Transition}.
+A low-rank perturbation satisfying $\mathrm{rank}\,W_0/q\to 0$ does not affect the bulk -- the Marchenko-Pastur law \cite{MP-67-Distributions} -- but produces isolated eigenvalues. \adm{When these eigenvalues are large enough, they will separate from the continuous bulk; the point at which they emerge from the bulk is} the Baik–Ben Arous–Péché (BBP) phase transition \cite{Peche-05-Largest,BBP-05-Transition}.